pgbackrest/pgbackrest/src/command/verify/process-verify-info.md

 ```

-## Requirement 5.
+## Requirement 4.
 Verify backup files using manifest

 1. Files exist
 2. Checksums and size match
 3. Files with references should skip processing when every backup will be validated, otherwise, check each file referenced to another file in the backup set.
 For example, if request to verify a single incremental backup, then the manifest may have references to files in another (prior) backup which then must be checked.
 (NOTE: See Considerations below on a discussion of the race condition and possible fixes)

 Considerations:
-1. Only a valid manifest file will be used - if one is not found, the backup result status will be Invalid and no files will be verified.
+1. Only a valid manifest file will be used - if one is not found, the backup result status will indicate the backup is not valid and no files will be verified.
 2. Backups are processed in alphabetical order so that backups will be processed after any backups they depend on.
 3. There is a known race condition where the file results for a backup are still being processed when the dependent backup begins processing.
-Currently there is no mechanism to have the dependent backup wait for all the results of the prior backup, therefore there is a risk that one of more files in the dependent backup will skip processing because it is assumed to be verified OK if it is not yet in the InvalidFileList of the prior backup.
+Currently there is no mechanism to have the dependent backup wait for all the results of the prior backup, therefore there is a risk that one or more files in the dependent backup will skip processing because it is assumed to be verified OK if it is not yet in the InvalidFileList of the prior backup.
 One strategy was to mark the dependent backup invalid if the prior backup was marked invalid, however if the prior backup is invalid because of a backup file that, validly, no longer exists and is therefore not part of the dependent backup, then marking the dependent backup is flawed.
 Another flaw here is that we think we can skip checking files in a prior backup but we won't know if a file that was referenced in a
 prior backup was invalid or not until we have completed checking that backup.
 Since the next backup to process will only start when the current backup processing is near the end of its file list - i.e. when one process is freed up to allow for processing of the next backup to begin - then the solution is to employ a state flag to indicated if a backup is in progress or completed.
 If a referenced backup is still in progress, then it is accepted that the first process-max - 1 files could be reverified.
 So for each file in a backup:
     - if the prior backup is not in the result list, then that backup was never processed (likely due to the --set option) so verify the file